-In a similar way, the remaining part of the process was defined but the corresponding description was omitted because of space concerns.
-In the next section we will discuss some examples of extension of the initial core MAS meta-model done in order to refine the initial sketch of the process.
+In a similar way, the remaining part of the process has been defined but the corresponding description has been omitted because of space concerns.
+In the next section we discuss some examples of extension of the initial core MAS meta-model done in order to refine the initial sketch of the process.